What Makeup Has Asbestos-Contaminated Talc?

 Legislation to further regulate asbestos was presented in 2019.
 In March 2019, U.S. Rep. Debbie Dingell presented a bill known as the Children’s Product Warning Label Act that would require warning labels on children’s cosmetics that could contain asbestos.
 The legislation stalled after review in the Subcommittee on Health.
 In November 2019, the Alan Reinstein Ban Asbestos Now Act of 2019, presented by Rep. Frank Pallone, passed in committee but stalled thereafter.

-Only in a few cases have mesothelioma lawyers won compensation for patients who claimed they developed cancer as a result of asbestos-contaminated talc.
+Only in a few cases have mesothelioma lawyers won compensation for patients who claimed they developed mesothelioma as a result of asbestos-contaminated talc.
 These lawsuits were based on individual products no longer on the market.
 The FDA didn’t have to take any action because the scientific data was based on products that aren’t available today, including Cashmere Bouquet talcum powder and products made from talc supplied by Whittaker, Clark & Daniels.